 World Class Facilities

-- The new Law school at Queen’s offers students access to world-class facilities such as a fully interactive moot court room, various seminar rooms and a wellbeing room.
+- The £20m Law School at Queen’s offers students access to world-class facilities such as a fully interactive Moot Court room, various seminar rooms and a Wellbeing room.

 Internationally Renowned Experts

-- Law at Queen’s is taught by world leading experts in the area of Law including Human Rights, Criminology and Socio-Legal Studies.
+- Students in the School of Law are taught by world leading experts in the areas of Law, Human Rights, Criminology and Socio-Legal Studies.
 Our staff have close research links with the professions, government and Civil Society.
-Research in Law was ranked 15th in the UK in the most recent Research Assessment (2014).

 Course Content The degree offers students the opportunity to study the modules required for a Qualifying Law Degree (Legal Methods and Skills, Constitutional Law in Context, European Constitutional Law, Internal Market Law, Criminal Law, Rights and Accountability, Torts, Contract, Equity, Land Law, Contemporary Issues in Property Law, Evidence) alongside a number of Politics modules.
 Stage 1 • Perspectives on Politics